-As more organizations rapidly migrate their workloads to the AWS cloud, ensuring the security of the resources that drives value for our organization becomes increasingly important.
+As more organisations rapidly migrate their workloads to the AWS cloud, ensuring the security of the resources that drives value for our organisation becomes increasingly important.
 In this article, we will delve into essential capabilities that should be considered and included in our cloud architectures to better safeguard our AWS workloads.
 Additionally, we will examine some of the challenges that accompany the process of securing workloads and discuss various technologies that could be leveraged to alleviate these challenges.

 Division of Responsibilities

-To better secure our workloads on the AWS cloud, it is crucial to have a thorough understanding of the Shared Responsibility Model, and our specific responsibilities as customers for securing the services we utilize on the platform.
+To better secure our workloads on the AWS cloud, it is crucial to have a thorough understanding of the Shared Responsibility Model, and our specific responsibilities as customers for securing the services we utilise on the platform.
 Essentially, the model dictates that AWS bears the responsibility of maintaining the ‘Security of the Cloud’, which refers to the underlying infrastructure that supports all of the services available on AWS.
-As customers we are accountable for ‘Security in the Cloud’, which entails following best practices for the services adopted and securing our network, data, and applications.
+As customers we are accountable for ‘Security in the Cloud’, which entails following best practises for the services adopted and securing our network, data, and applications.

 As customers, our duties on the Shared Responsibility Model will depend on the services that we implement.
 Here are a few examples of AWS services and the associated customer responsibilities:

 There are a few key criteria that we need to consider and include in our cloud architectures to better protect our workloads in the AWS cloud.

 - Vulnerability detection and prevention